thomaskwscott/kafka-connect-http/README.md

 # Development

 You can build kafka-connect-http with Maven using the standard lifecycle phases.
+To build the connector run `mvn package`, which will create a jar file in the `target` directory that you can use with Kafka Connect.

 # FAQ